priy07/job-automation-bot/README.md

    ```

 ## 📜 License
 This project is for educational purposes.
-Add a license (MIT, Apache, etc.) if you plan to share it publicly.